fhdk/manjaro-user-guide/README.md

 ## Download

 Want a PDF instead of the source?
-Grab it from the associated [release](http://sourceforge.net/projects/manjarolinux/files/release/) directory on SourceForge.
+Grab it on [OSDN.net](https://osdn.net/projects/manjaro/storage/).

 ## Installation